Organizational Leadership and Technical Management

 • Analyze strategies to effectively lead others to achieve a common goal.
 (GS - Teamwork)

 • Analyze strategies and methods to facilitate improvements to organizational capacity and function.
-(GS - Critical Thinking)
+(GS - Quantitative Literacy and Critical Thinking)

 Program planning is based on information available at the time of preparation.
 It is the student’s responsibility to meet with their LCC advisor.
 Consult the LCC catalog for LCC graduation requirements.